 Bicycling and Walking in Virginia

 Virginia is a key destination for bicycle touring.
-U.S. Bicycle Route 76, also known as the TransAmerica Trail, traverses the state west to east, while U.S. Bicycle Route 1 runs north-south.
-The newly designated U.S. Bicycle Route 176 connects these USBR 76 and USBR 1, passing through the City of Richmond and Henrico County along the Capital Trail.
-Together these routes routes make up over 850 miles of the U.S. Bicycle Route System.
+U.S. Bicycle Route 76, also known as the TransAmerica Trail, traverses the state west to east, while U.S. Bicycle Route 1 runs north to south.
+The newly designated U.S. Bicycle Route 176 connects these two, passing through the City of Richmond and Henrico County along shared roadways and the Capital Trail.
+Together these routes make up over 850 miles of the US Bicycle Route System.

-The alignment of USBR 1 was first established in 1982 along routes that at the time facilitated safe bicycle travel through the Commonwealth.
+The alignment of USBR 1 was first established in 1982 along routes that at the time facilitated safe bicycle travel.
 Due to new development in Northern Virginia, the original alignment was re-evaluated.

 The project study area extended from the 14th Street Bridge in Arlington County to the southern boundary of Prince William County.
 The summary report and a signing plan plan are provided below.